 Under eGift Card Amounts enter your preferred default values > Save.

 Toggle Allow Custom Amounts to Off to disable this option in the Square app.

 Learn more on how to use eGift cards here.

 - Manage your inventory.
 Throughout the year, keep close track of how many online gift cards you’ve sold in relation to your product inventory.
 You never want to risk having to turn a customer away because you goofed on supply.
 Digital gift cards are integrated right into your till system and Dashboard, so you can sell, redeem, track, and reload without any additional tools.
 Plus, eGift Cards show up in all your reporting.
 You can even export a full report of eGift Card sales right from your Square Dashboard.
 Additionally, think about the price points of the eGift Cards you’re offering (£20 are the most popular amount) and the merchandise that your business sells for those amounts.
-Remember that you will only pay a 1.75% fee when your customer buys an eGift Card in-store, or a a fee of 1.9% for European cards and 2.9% for non-European cards when your customer purchases one online through your eGift Card Order Site until 17 November.
-From 17 November 2022 onwards, 1.4% + 25p for transactions with UK cards and 2.5% + 25p for transactions with non-UK cards.
-Consult the FAQ page to learn more.
+Remember that you will only pay a 1.75% fee when your customer buys an eGift Card in-store, or a fee of 1.4% + 25p for transactions with UK cards and 2.5% + 25p for transactions with non-UK cards when your customer purchases one online through your eGift Card Order Site.

 So, it makes sense for your team to sell more eGift cards at the register.
 Use Square’s inventory management to make sure you’ll have your most popular inventory in stock when customers will be using their eGift cards.